 - Complementary Therapies – include techniques that complement traditional physiotherapy treatment including Acupuncture, Biofeedback, Craniosacral Therapy, Feldenkrais Method, Healing Touch, Hellerwork, Myofascial Release, Visceral Mobilization, and Vodor.

-The Canadian Physiotherapy Association’s The Value of Physiotherapy (2012) brochure outlines a number if benefits of physiotherapy treatments.
+The Canadian Physiotherapy Association’s The Value of Physiotherapy (2012) brochure outlines a number of the benefits of physiotherapy treatments.

 Physiotherapy is recognized as being highly effective in preventing and reducing the risk of falls.
 In the assessment and management of fall-related injuries in older adults, it effectively improves strength, motor function, and balance in older adults at risk of falling and those with fall-related injuries.
 According to the Public Health Agency of Canada, it’s estimated that falls and fall-related injuries cost the Canadian health care system approximately $2.8 billion a year with $980 million alone spent on treating injuries.